-Living in a place where the market serves emulsion vs distemper paint you with its variety, emulsion vs distemper paint the customers are bound to get confused. emulsion vs distemper paint While planning to paint your house, the biggest confusion comes with lack of knowledge about the variety of paints.
+Living in a place where the market serves emulsion vs distemper paint with its variety, emulsion vs distemper paints the customers are bound to get confused. emulsion vs distemper paint While planning to paint your house, the biggest confusion comes with a lack of knowledge about the variety of paints.
 Interior painting renders Distemper paints and Emulsion.
-Distemper Wall Paint is also widely known as cement paint as it can be directly applied on any walls.
-Emulsion paints are water based and provide matt finish to the walls Paint My Walls have accumulated pros and cons for each which will help you select the best.
+Distemper Wall Paint is also widely known as cement paint as it can be directly applied to any wall.
+Emulsion paints are water-based and provide a matt finish to the walls Paint My Walls have accumulated pros and cons for each which will help you select the best.

 Table of Contents

 Emulsion vs Distemper Paint

 It is considered to be the most economical type of Wall Paint available in markets today.
 In common terms, it’s called “whitewash paint”.
 The basic constituent of distemper is chalk, lime, and water.
 The advantage of this paint is that it can be used directly on walls and need no surface preparation.
 The paint is workable for five to six years and can be applied inside and outside the walls.